srinidhisrinivas/gp-classification-example/README.md

 # gp-classification-example
-Using Gaussian Processes in Pyro to perform classification using simulated data and online datasets
+Using Gaussian Processes in Pyro and GPyTorch to perform classification using simulated data and online datasets